SEARCH FOR HISTORICAL MAP

 You can add your maps to The Royal Mughal Maps.

-Historic Map Works's map collection includes:
+Historic Map Works’ map collection includes:

-Special Collections (Celestial Maps, Portraits, and other historical images)
+Special collections (celestial maps, portraits, and other historical images)

-Directories and other text documents of the mughal era.
+Directions and other text documents of the mughal era.

 How does the Maps work?